kottans/mock-repo/README.md

 My name is Natali.
 I'm glad to join the community!

+## Hello, everybody!
+I'm Oleh.
+Forward to new knowledge!!!
+Good luck with your learning!!!

 ## Hello, I'm Natalya.
 Glad to be in this community and reseive new knowledge

 ![meow_kottans](./assets/images/meow_kottans.jpg)